About the Safeguarding Service

 And then, if appropriate, information is shared with Police Scotland or local authority social work departments.
 This ensures multiagency working.

 The Safeguarding Service supports the whole Church in the UK and abroad.
-This includes the Church's 70 CrossReach adults' and children's social care services.
+This includes over 70 CrossReach adults' and children's social care services.

 Who we are